 A short account of Australia's communication changes from horse to satellite.

 The Australia postal service first came into operation from 1809 with postmaster’s appointed to offices in each state and territory over time with the growth of each colony.
-Prior to colony control mail was delivered via ad hoc methods which were carried out by the good nature of shopkeepers, early settles and travellers.
-With the Gold rush of
+Prior to colony control mail was delivered via ad hoc methods which were carried out by the good nature of shopkeepers, early settlers and travellers.

-1850 the postal service expanded rapidly and in 1901 the commonwealth government of Australia took control of the postal service and still does to this present day.
+With the Gold Rush of 1850 the postal service expanded rapidly and in 1901, the Commonwealth government of Australia took control of the postal service and still does to this present day.